 And now, we’ve recently moved him into his big boy bed since he’s turned 2!
 Okay, so he’s still in his crib, but we turned it into a ‘daybed’ which is basically a toddler bed.
 We were waiting until he could crawl out of his crib, but he’s on the smaller side, so Chris and I figured 2 years was long enough to wait.
 He did SO well – I was so impressed.

-Choose Method Of Sleep Training
+Choose Between The Different Sleep Training Methods

 The method that worked best for us with Jax was the Cry It Out method.
 I’m sorry, I know I’ll get a lot of frowns for that, but it’s the truth.
 And I am always really honest with you guys.
-It wasn’t what I had planned, and definitely wasn’t my first choice by any means.
+It wasn’t what I had planned and definitely wasn’t my first choice by any means.
 Motherhood hardly ever listens to what I want to do…if it did, I would have two girls and no under eye circles, ha!

-Every child is different, and needs a different method.
+Every child is different and needs a different method.
 Consider yourself lucky if one thing ends up working for all your kids – we will induct you into the Mom Hall Of Fame – until then, take some notes.

 Here are a few common sleep training practices:

-- CIO (Cry-It Out) – For this sleep training method, you place your baby in their crib, leave the room, and allow them to cry until they fall asleep.
+- CIO (Cry-It-Out) – For this sleep training method, you place your baby in their crib, leave the room, and allow them to cry until they fall asleep.
 Most parents can start this method as early as 4 months old.*